trashbirdecology/luisdva.github.io/_posts/2017-10-24-dogs-vs-cats.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Elsie is always hungry &amp; waiting for food.
 12/10 for being a lil fatty <a href="https://t.co/KFIMhlblU1">pic.twitter.com/KFIMhlblU1</a></p>&mdash; We Rate Cats 🐈 (@CatsRates) <a href="https://twitter.com/CatsRates/status/913916433175805952?ref_src=twsrc%5Etfw">September 30, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 These are the main steps in the workflow:

--Get the tweets
+- Get the tweets
--Extract the ratings
+- Extract the ratings
--Plot the data
+- Plot the data
--Test for differences
+- Test for differences

 Downloading the tweets was super easy thanks to _rtweet_.
 Once you setup your app and authentication keys with this handy [guide](http://rtweet.info/index.html){:target="_blank"}, you should be able to reproduce everything in this post.